"Can I have some orange juice with my porridge please?"

 When count nouns occur in the plural that means;

-there is more than one of the noun and
+there is more than one of the noun

 the noun ending will change, usually by adding an 's'